jwoff1991/jwoff1991/README.md

 ### Hi there 👋

+It works on my machine

+I'm John - Software Engineer | Endurance Athlete

+WHen I am not outdoor testing my lungs I love working on projects that test my skills and force me to think about the problem in different ways.
+If you like any of my projects, or have any questions feel free email me: jonathanbrodie91@gmail.com

+I would also love to talk shop about any projects you may have, any help requests I can assist with, or to just talk code.

 <!--
 **jwoff1991/jwoff1991** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.